krouvas/Rock-Paper-Scissors-game/README.md

 # Rock-Paper-Scissors-game
 Uses Random or Game Theory based approaches in an attempt to defeat the player.<br>
-This is a text based game with score board functionality.
+This is a text-based game with score board functionality.<br>
+A compiled version of the script is provided.<br>
+Please note that running the program will generate a .json save file.

 <h2>Input List</h2>
 Enter User Name: